anewman15/momins/README.md

 2. Navigate to your project directory
 3. Run `bundle install` to install gems
 4. Run `rails db:create` and `rails db:migrate` to create db tables
 5. Run `rails bd:seed` to populate the galleries table.
-This is a must, as there is no way to create a gallery by the user.
+This is a **must**, as - for now - there is no way to create a gallery by the user.
 6. Run `yarn` to install npm packages
 7. Run `rails server` to start the server
 8. Navigate to `http://localhost:3000` in your browser